 - If you aren’t already proficient in Chinese, learning the most common Chinese characters helps while traveling in China.

-Air travel is recommended because even the fastest and most expensive trains are packed during this time.
+We recommend air travel because even the fastest and most expensive trains are typically packed during this time.
 Book your flight tickets in advance, and prepare your travel itinerary beforehand to avoid blunders that may spoil your fun while traveling.

 Overall, China’s National Day exists to celebrate China’s independence.
 Many see this holiday as a golden time to travel around the country or abroad, so careful advance planning is needed to ensure that you have an enjoyable holiday.